HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authorization/controlling_access/user_group_permission/h_ug_perms_settings.md

----
-id: h_ug_perms_settings
-title: Configuring the User and Group Permissions portlet
+# Configuring the User and Group Permissions portlet
----

 You can modify the search results of this portlet by changing the maximum number of items that a search retrieves and by changing the number of items that display on a page.